RepoHyper: Search-Expand-Refine on Semantic Graphs for Repository-Level Code Completion: Conclusion

 \section{Conclusion}

 In this paper, we introduced \tool, a novel framework aimed at enhancing repository-level code completion by addressing its complex challenges. \tool advances this domain through three key components: the Repo-level Semantic Graph (RSG), Search-then-Expand Strategies, and a Link Predictor, collectively improving the accuracy and relevance of code suggestions.
+With extensive evaluation, \tool show superiority in Repo-level Code Completion.